 Remember there are plenty of reasons to learn Japanese though and we’re here to tell you not to panic!
-It’s not that hard and once you’ve found the right techniques you’ll be on your way to speaking Japanese.
+It’s not that hard and once you’ve found the right techniques.
 In this article, we will give you some pointers, as well as our number one app to learn hiragana and katakana.

 Where to start?

 Japanese is made up of hiragana (平仮名), katakana (片仮名), and kanji (漢字).
 We’ve already put together a handy guide on these right here and we recommend having a read of our article about Japanese characters first.
 Once you’ve mastered these, you’ll be able to read a lot of signs and start on your way to understanding the language.

 Our favourite method for learning them is using mnemonics.
 A mnemonic is a learning technique that aids information retention.
 So when you learn something, you also remember it.
 Sometimes this can be a song, an acronym, an image or a story to help fix the information in your head.
 For example, you might remember learning the order of the planets at school using a mnemonic.
 My very easy method just speeds up naming planets: Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, Neptune, Pluto (Yes, I know we can’t agree on whether Pluto is a planet or not).

 When it comes to hiragana and katakana, breaking the characters down into a set of building blocks, and building a story around this is a good starting point.